Al3xG23/Mariel-s-Awesome-ReadMe-Generator/README.md

-# Hello World
+# Logo Generator

 ## Description

-AS A USER: Fix my issues creating readmes
+AS A USER: I need help making logos

-I WANT TO: Fix readmes
+I WANT TO: Generate Logo from user input

-SO THAT: bad readmes
+SO THAT: There are no more bad LOGOS

 ## Installation

-do it
+Use

 ## Usage

-run npm start
+Follow prompts

 ## License

-MIT License
+BSD 2-Clause "Simplified" License

 ## Contributing